-7 Memory flushing in FAST
+5 Memory Flushing in FAST

-As discussed in Section 5, the effect of all incoming updates in FAST has to be buffered in memory.
 As memory is a scarce resource, it will eventually be filled up with incoming updates.
-In that case, FAST triggers its flushing module, equipped with a flushing policy, to free some memory space by evicting a selected part of the memory, termed a flushing unit, to the flash storage.
+In that case, FAST triggers its flushing module to free some memory space by evicting a selected part of the memory, termed a flushing unit, to the flash storage.
 Such flushing is done in a way that amortizes the cost of expensive random write operations over a high number of update operations.
 In this section, we first define the flushing unit.
 Then, we discuss the flushing policy used in FAST.
 Finally, we explain the FAST flushing algorithm.